p1nga/RV4-Calibration/README.md

 ### Credits
-Thins preset was developed primarily by p1nga.
-As I myself am a heavy Quixel user, I forked his repository and will try to keep this working in future.
+This preset was developed primarily by p1nga.
+As I  am a heavy Quixel user myself, I forked his repository and will try to keep this working in future.

 ### Guides & how-tos
 - Coming Soon